If you would like to schedule office hours with me, please click here: https://calendly.com/aswords1

 Global Sociology - How do regular people relate to global processes of colonialism, development and globalization?

-Research Methods - How do sociologists study the social world around us, using quantitative and qualitative approaches?
+Research Design - How do sociologists study the social world around us, using quantitative and qualitative approaches?

 Inquiry & Action for Social Change - How can we use Action Research to contribute toward efforts for social change?